At-Planting Thrips Insecticide Recommendations for Cotton (Reisig, Huseth, & Collins)

 Aldicarb is available as AgLogic 15G Aldicarb Pesticide.
 From our tests last year, performance is similar to Temik at the equivalent rates.

 Insecticidal seed treatments: Most of the commercially available options are neonicotinoid-group insecticides.
-Because of neonicotinoid resistance in tobacco thrips, performance of the seed treatments has been variable in the past few years.
+Because of neonicotinoid resistance in tobacco thrips, the performance of the seed treatments has been variable in the past few years.
 However, because resistance levels are not equal everywhere, in most cases, neonicotinoid seed treatments still provide efficacy and are the most valuable tool we have in our arsenal to manage thrips.
 Because of this, growers in North Carolina should use insecticidal seed treatments in most situations.
 However, in some cases, such as in high-risk fields or with very resistant thrips populations, they may need a little help.
 This can be accomplished using foliar sprays (covered in a future post) or in-furrow insecticides.

 We have very little data on the use of Orthene (acephate) seed treatments in North Carolina.
 The dealer must apply these.
 See the section above for recommendations on Orthene (acephate) in-furrow.